PhillyWebGuy/UARTS-WORDPRESS-SUMMER-2015/phpMyAdmin/doc/html/_sources/config.txt

     .. note::

-        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP` server is placed.
+        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP`
-        See also :config:option:`$cfg['ArbitraryServerRegexp']`.

-.. config:option:: $cfg['ArbitraryServerRegexp']

-    :type: string
-    :default: ``''``

-    Restricts the MySQL servers to which the user can log in when :config:option:`$cfg['AllowArbitraryServer']` is enabled by
-    matching the :term:`IP` or the hostname of the MySQL server to the given regular expression.
-The regular expression must be enclosed with a delimiter character.
+        server is placed.

 .. config:option:: $cfg['CaptchaLoginPublicKey']

     :type: string
     :default: ``''``

-    The public key for the reCaptcha service that can be obtained from http://www.google.com/recaptcha.
+    The public key for the reCaptcha service that can be obtain from http://www.google.com/recaptcha.

     reCaptcha will be then used in :ref:`cookie`.